VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

-The former implementation does not connect to any real device; it creates an anonymous memory map and returns the address of the memory map as the frame buffer to MiniGUI.
-However, when there is a update, this engine will save the whole frame buffer content to a Windows bitmap file.
+The former implementation does not connect to any real device; it creates an anonymous memory map and returns the address of the memory map as the frame buffer for MiniGUI.
+However, when there is a update, this engine will save the whole frame buffer content to a MS Windows bitmap file.
 So you can observe the behaviors of the engine.

 The latter implementation gives you a sample which gets input events